-- To identify an individual when there is a reasonable and legally justifiable basis to believe that such individual has committed, is committing, or is about to commit a crime.
+To identify an individual when there is a reasonable and legally justifiable basis to believe that such individual has committed, is committing, or is about to commit a crime.
 Agencies must follow applicable jurisdictional law for the use of FRT in their jurisdiction, based on the type of crime.
-For example, most jurisdictions permit the use of FRT by trained personnel for investigations under the following circumstances or crimes (this is not a definitive list): Human trafficking, other crimes involving trafficking, including the trafficking of drugs like fentanyl, child sexual abuse material (child pornography), first or second degree child abuse, a firearm or weapons crime, crimes of violence, including sexual violence, a hate crime as defined by applicable law, a fugitive from justice, stalking and harassment, aggravated cruelty to animals, - To identify an individual when there is a basis to believe that such individual is a missing person, victim of a crime, or witness to criminal activity. - For any other explicit purpose that is legally permissible under the laws of the applicable jurisdiction. - To identify a deceased person. - To identify a person who is incapacitated or otherwise unable to identify themselves. - To identify an individual who is under arrest and does not possess valid identification, is not forthcoming with valid identification, or who appears to be using someone else's identification, or a false identification. - To mitigate an imminent threat to health, public safety or public safety (e.g., to thwart an active terrorism scheme or plot), or life and limb. - For criminal analyses and investigations, where a potential FRT match could serve as a lead for additional steps. - For forensic review and auditing purposes.
+For example, most jurisdictions permit the

+- To identify an individual when there is a basis to believe that such individual is a missing person, victim of a crime, or witness to criminal activity. - For any other explicit purpose that is legally permissible under the laws of the applicable jurisdiction. - To identify a deceased person. - To identify a person who is incapacitated or otherwise unable to identify themselves. - To identify an individual who is under arrest and does not possess valid identification, is not forthcoming with valid identification, or who appears to be using someone else's identification, or a false identification. - To mitigate an imminent threat to public health, national security or public safety (e.g., to thwart an active terrorism scheme or plot), or to life and limb. - For criminal analyses and investigations, where a potential FRT match could serve as a lead for additional steps. - For forensic review and auditing purposes.